 By now, the Spaniards have explored nearly all the coasts of the Americas.
-They still have to catch up with that western coast of North America, though.
+They still have to visit the western coast of North America, though.

-They have mapped California as a peninsula.
-Yet, in many maps, California will appear as an island for almost 200 years.
+They know California as a peninsula and is shown as such in this map.
+Yet, in many other maps, California will appear as an island for almost 200 years.

-Also of notice is that the name ‘Canada’ is already in use for a region in North America.
+Also of notice is that the name ‘Canada’ is already in use.
 The French explorer Jacques Cartier coined it.

 25. Nicolas Desliens, French.
 1566

 The south is on top.

 The big landmass on the upper left is Java Mayor, again.
 That is the big island that Marco Polo wrote about.
 Some think it may be Australia, which was officially discovered decades later.

 France’s territories in North America (bottom right) are labeled ‘New France’ (La Nouvelle France).